Q: How do I make changes to my child’s Before & After School registration?

 Q: Do I need to register for Full Day programs/In-Service days separately?

-A: Full Day programs/In-Service registration is separate from all BAS packages.
+A: Yes.
+Full Day programs/In-Service registration is separate from all BAS packages.
 This also allows families to register for just what they need.
 Please see the rate sheet for information about In-Service registration rates, dates, and more specific information on how to register for our In-Service and Break days.

 Drop-In Care and Early Release